Paul Koverdan Agency Manager

 KFB Insurance Agent Since 2005

-I didn’t grow up thinking that I would be a Kentucky Farm Bureau insurance agent, however I always knew that I wanted to have a positive impact on the lives of others.
-That’s what led me to become an insurance agent for Kentucky Farm Bureau in McCracken County and I’m still at it 10 years later.
+I didn't grow up thinking that I would be a Kentucky Farm Bureau insurance agent, however I always knew that I wanted to have a positive impact on the lives of others.
+That's what led me to become an insurance agent for Kentucky Farm Bureau in McCracken County and I'm still at it all these years later.

 As an insurance agent, I am able to assist individuals and business owners in McCracken County at a time when they need it most.
 Whether advising individuals in need of a homeowner, auto, boat, or life insurance policy, or assisting a local business owner or farmer in finding affordable coverage that covers their assets.
-It’s my job to build customized insurance policies that fit the individual needs of those I am here to help.
+It's my job to build customized insurance policies that fit the individual needs of those I am here to help.
+If the unthinkable happens, you will have the peace of mind of knowing that I will be there to make sure your claim goes smoothly.

 I have the backing of Kentucky Farm Bureau, the largest property and casualty company domiciled in Kentucky, and because I live right here in Paducah I feel an obligation to serve my clients whenever they need me.
 I firmly believe that your insurance is only as good as your insurance agent and I am committed to meet those needs.
 I help my clients by tailoring a policy specific to their needs and if the unfortunate happens I make sure to get their claims paid so that they can get on with their lives.
 Call me at 270.444.8400 or e-mail me at Paul.Koverdan@kyfb.com for a free, no-obligation quote.